buildbot/buildbot/master/docs/developer/config.rst

     .. py:attribute:: manhole

-        The manhole instance to ues, or None; from :bb:cfg:`manhole`.
+        The manhole instance to use, or None; from :bb:cfg:`manhole`.

     The remaining attributes contain compound configuration structures, usually
     dictionaries: